paulieguk/LDW-JUL22/Content/Instructions-008.md

 ### Adding an S3 Template

-As per the demonstration earlier you will add a template that conatins the same content to provision and S3 bucket.
+As per the demonstration earlier you will add a template that contains the same content to provision and S3 bucket.

 - Edit the ++AWS Simple Storage Service S3 Lab++ Lab Profile
 - On the **Cloud** page in the **Stack Deployments** section add the **Resource Template** ++aws s3 bucket no name++